We can't find the internet

 Hang in there while we get back on track

-Should we ban autonomous lethal weapons?
+Should humanity ban autonomous lethal weapons?

 ai-ethics